-- a.
+- 1. No member shall launch a free flight model aircraft if a full-scale human carrying aircraft is in the immediate vicinity of the launch site. - a.
 Prior to launching/releasing any model, the modeler or their spotter shall scan the sky in a full 360 degrees for any approaching full-scale aircraft.
 The flight shall not occur until all involved are satisfied there is a safe launch window. - 2.
-No free flying model aircraft operations will occur below the site mandated weather minimum.
+No free flight model aircraft operations will occur below the site mandated weather minimum.
 Members may determine the weather themselves with direct observation or use any other source: - a.
-If cloud is present below 1000' above the model flying area (above max free flight expected altitude) - b. a horizontal visibility requirement of less than 3sm around the modeling area, and - c. if there are other obscuring conditions (fog, smoke, haze etc.) which could make spotting fullscale aircraft or bystanders difficult.
+If cloud is present below 1000' above the model flying area (above max free flight expected altitude) - b. a horizontal visibility requirement of less than 3sm around the modeling area, and - c. if there are other obscuring conditions (fog, smoke, haze etc.) which could make spotting full-scale aircraft or bystanders difficult.